How To Shape And Groom Your Eyebrows At Home

 All you need to take your brow grooming into your own hands is a pair of tweezers and a fine brow pencil to map out your shape.

 A good pair of slanted tweezers is key.
-Tweezerman tools are a popular choice among brow experts, but Belleavance swears by the Benefit Cosmetics tweezers, which have a handy grooming brush on one end.
+Tweezerman tools are a popular choice among brow experts, but Bellavance swears by the Benefit Cosmetics tweezers, which have a handy grooming brush on one end.

 Good light is also crucial to achieving the best possible results.
 “Natural light doesn’t lie,” says Bellavance, who suggests finding a comfortable spot near a window.

-What you most likely don’t need is a magnifying mirror—it distorts your reflection, which will likely lead to over-plucking.
+What you most likely don’t need is a magnifying mirror, which distorts your reflection and can easily lead to over-plucking.
 To avoid giving yourself thinner brows than intended, use a plain old tabletop mirror instead.

 How do I find my eyebrow shape?

-The best eyebrow style for your face is typically the one you naturally have, so honouring your natural shape is important.
-To find your ideal shape, Bellavance suggests mapping out your brows, using a brow pencil as a guide.
+The best eyebrow style for your face is typically the one you were born with, so honouring your natural shape is important.
+To find your ideal shape, Bellavance suggests mapping out your brows using a brow pencil as a guide.
 This creates a “box” around your brows which acts as a safe zone, and you can then pluck the hairs outside of that box without worrying about altering the natural shape of your eyebrows.
 Here’s how to find your shape:

 To find where your brow should begin, take your brow pencil and hold it at the outer nostril and upwards, so it intersects with the top of your brow.
 Using the pencil, mark that spot with a line.